fighne/rpi-network-tools/rpi-data-collector/rpi-tcpdumpd/README.md

 # rpi-tcpdumpd

-Installing tcpdumpd along with systemd configs to run the process
+Installing tcpdump along with systemd configs to run the process

 Install PolicyKit 1 "sudo apt-get install policykit1"

+Install TCPdump "sudo apt-get install tcpdump"

 copy the file tcpdumpd.service in this repository into the following directory /etc/systemd/services